-An overactive ego is far too often the reason why many addicts remain active in their addiction and refuse to get help.
-When it is overgrown and in a state of dysfunction—as it is in active addiction—it’s not big on humility, accountability, personal growth or pain.
-As such, active addicts who are seemingly controlled by ego continue to refuse to take responsibility for their actions, their underlying emotional or mental issues or the disease of addiction itself.
+An overactive ego is too often the reason why many people remain active in their addiction and refuse to get help.
+When the ego is overgrown and in a state of dysfunction—as it is during active addiction—it’s not big on humility, accountability, personal growth, or pain.
+As such, people who are seemingly controlled by ego continue to refuse to take responsibility for their actions, their underlying emotional or mental issues, or the disease of addiction itself.

 Additionally, the ego’s defense mechanisms vehemently kick in with any confrontation that speaks against it.
 This is one reason organized interventions require multiple individuals of varying authority and significance to team up, battle the ego and wear down all its defenses.

 What is Ego?

 According to Merriam-Webster, an ego is “a part of the mind that senses and adapts to the real world.”
 More elaborately, it is defined as “one of the three divisions of the psyche in psychoanalytic theory that serves as the organized conscious mediator between the person and reality especially by functioning both in the perception of and adaptation to reality.”

 Regarding active addiction, the ego is deluded and spinning out of control.
 Self-opinion is heavily distorted in one way or another.
 And, quite clearly, the so-called conscious mediator becomes more of a paranoid war-wager between the person and the outside world.
 Perception becomes irrational, as do any efforts to achieve adaptation.

 Of course, there is a need for ego in some respect.
 In fact, individuals with high self-esteem, a sense of self-awareness, and accountability typically possess a healthy amount of it.
 But, a person's ego becomes excessive and dysfunctional when problems with addiction are at play.